-Since the end of 1999, Terrence Metz has been a founding principal partner and vice president at Morgan Madison & Company.
-For over twenty years, through professional and academic endeavors, Terrence has focused on improving group decision-making processes.
-His experience has proven that the two most important components to effective decision-making processes are:
+President of Morgan Madison & Company, through professional and academic endeavors, Terrence has focused on improving group decision-making quality.
+His experience has proven that:

 2. Properly managed conflict, provides groups with more “options” to consider — and groups with more options have been proven to make higher quality decisions.